itxwaleedrazzaq/neuronal_attention_circuit/README.md

 ```

 ### 8. Ablation Experiments
-Code for LAN ablation experiments.
+Code for NAC ablation experiments.

 * Code and data available in: `ablation_exp/`